Discriminatory Taxes

 - Imposes a new tax or extends an existing tax to satellite but not cable.

-Discriminatory taxes are designed to raise the price of satellite TV to benefit terrestrial TV operators and unfairly discriminate against satellite providers and their customers.
+Discriminatory taxes are designed to raise the price of satellite TV and unfairly discriminate against satellite providers and their customers.

 Why?

-Because cable and telecom companies typically pay a “Franchise Fee” to local governments and they believe satellite should have to pay that fee as well, or an equivalent amount in other taxes.
+Because cable and telecom companies typically pay a “Franchise Fee” to local governments and some believe satellite should have to pay that fee as well, or an equivalent amount in other taxes, so they can get more money from satellite customers.

 But what exactly is a Franchise Fee?